com-lihaoyi/scalatags/Readme.md

 )
 ```

 In Scalatags, each attribute has an associated value which can be used to set it.
-This example shows you set the `onclick` and `href` attributes with the `:=` operator.
-These are all instances of the [Attr](http://lihaoyi.github.io/scalatags/#scalatags.Attr) class.
+This example shows how you set the `onclick` and `href` attributes with the `:=` operator.
+Attributes are all instances of the [Attr](http://lihaoyi.github.io/scalatags/#scalatags.Attr) class.

 The common HTML attributes all have static values to use in your fragments, and the list can be seen [here](http://lihaoyi.github.io/scalatags/#scalatags.Attrs).
 This keeps things concise and statically checked.
 However, inevitably you'll want to set some attribute which isn't in the initial list defined by Scalatags.
 This can be done with the `.attr` method that Scalatags adds to Strings: